turingschool/curriculum/source/projects/dinner_dash.markdown

 ## Example Data

-To support the evaluation process, please make the following available via the `rake db:seed` task in your production deployment:
+To support the evaluation process, please make the following available via the `rake db:seed` task in your application:

 * Items
   * At least 20 items of varying prices